VerdantFox/blog_posts/posts/0009_playwright/playwright.md

 We all know testing our code is important, right?
 Automated tests can give peace of mind that our code is working as expected and that it continues to work as expected, even as it is refactored.
 Python has the [pytest](https://docs.pytest.org/){: target="_blank", rel="noopener noreferrer" } framework that offers great tools for testing our backend python code.
 You can check out my blog post, [9 pytest tips and tricks to take your tests to the next level](/blog/view/9-pytest-tips-and-tricks-to-take-your-tests-to-the-next-level){: target="_blank", rel="noopener noreferrer" }, to get yourself jump-started testing in python.
 And javascript has several libraries to test front-end code.
 But in website testing, how can we write automated tests to ensure that our back-end code (be it python or something else) is working with our front-end code (javascript, HTML, and CSS).

 Introducing [Playwright](https://playwright.dev/python/){: target="_blank", rel="noopener noreferrer" }, a fast, easy-to-use, and powerful end-to-end browser automation framework.
 Similar to the [Selenium](https://www.selenium.dev/){: target="_blank", rel="noopener noreferrer" } framework, the Playwright framework has tools that allow us to write tests and scripts that act similar to an actual, human website user.
 And Playwright has API endpoints in javascript, java, .NET, and **python**!
 Sound useful?
-Read on as we use Playwright with python and pytest to write scripts and end-to-end tests for our [Connect 4 game]([connect-4 url](https://verdantfox.com/games/connect-4){: target="_blank", rel="noopener noreferrer" } ).
+Read on as we use Playwright with python and pytest to write scripts and end-to-end tests for our [Connect 4 game]([connect-4 url](https://verdantfox.com/games/connect-4){: target="_blank", rel="noopener noreferrer" } ) web page.

 ## Getting started (installation)